tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 **Example: Analyzers and normalizers**

 [Analyzers](/azure/search/search-analyzers) and [normalizers](/azure/search/search-normalizers) are referenced on field definitions and can be either predefined or custom.
-If you're using a custom analyzers or normalizers, you'll specify them in the index in the "analyzers" and "normalizers" section.
+If you're using custom analyzers or normalizers, you'll specify them in the index in the "analyzers" and "normalizers" sections.

 The following example illustrates custom analyzers and normalizers for "Tags".
 It also demonstrates a predefined normalizer (standard) and analyzer (en.microsoft) for "HotelName" and "Description", respectively.